diemastermonkey/dial-o-tron/README.md

 can reference.
 This sometimes used to change how a response script behaves depending on a check or function performed earlier in the script.

+# Lore
+You can tell I'm not a gamer because this is last.
+However, I *am* an artist - so you may be surprised by how much story and lore I have baked-in, and how elaborate some of it is. (discuss the premise, game world, and lore here).